Lavanya suicide case: ABVP protests outside Tamil Nadu House in Delhi | Education

 The RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP) on Monday protested outside the Tamil Nadu House here, accusing the state government of ''suppressing voices'' that demand justice for Lavanya, who died by suicide allegedly after forced conversion.

-The outfit alleged that the Tamil Nadu Police ''brutally treated'' ABVP activists protesting outside the chief minister's residence to get justice for Lavanya.
+The outfit alleged that the Tamil Nadu Police ''brutally treated'' ABVP activists protesting outside the chief minister's residence seeking justice for Lavanya.

-ABVP national general secretary Nidhi Tripathi, its national secretary Muthu Ramalingam, its southern province state secretary Sushila and other activists were arrested, they said.
+ABVP national general secretary Nidhi Tripathi, national secretary Muthu Ramalingam, southern province state secretary Sushila and other activists were arrested, they claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)